 “Attention!”
 The Captain screamed.

-“You three, you are on fire wood duty since I see your little stunt has ruined the wood that Kraker has gathered.
-Then you three will be guard duty tonight.”
+“You three, you are on firewood duty since I see your little stunt has ruined the wood that Kraker has gathered.
+Then you three will be on guard duty tonight.”

 “Wait, all night?
 You can’t force us to stay up all night for one prank.”

-“Listen here Uop, this is not just one prank.
-This is a mess of annoying behaviour.
-This is your fellow soldier, pranks are fun at base camp, and when everyone is on board.
+“Listen here, Uop, this is not just one prank.
+This is a mess of annoying behavior.
+This is your fellow soldier; pranks are fun at base camp and when everyone is on board.
 Kraker is a good soldier, a little skittish bitch, but a good soldier.
-As are all of you, so you better start treating each other with respect, otherwise you might find the rest of this mission to be rather difficult. “
+As are all of you, so you better start treating each other with respect.
+Otherwise, you might find the rest of this mission to be rather difficult. “

 The Captain was just stepping away, giving Kraker the time to wipe the mud off his eyes before the Captain turned back.